Pregnancy and childbirth in Singapore

 You can always buy insurance after you get pregnant, but it's not recommended.
 Most companies won't give you maternity coverage.

-Also, be aware that some companies only cover babies that are older than 91 days.
-So you'll need to search for policies that cover newborns to avoid excessive expenses.
+Also, be aware that some companies only cover babies that are older than 91 days, so you'll need to search for policies that cover newborns to avoid excessive expenses.

-Costs to expect during your pregnancy
+Costs to expect during your pregnancy in Singapore

 Thankfully, there are pregnancy packages available to reduce costs a little.
 The packages will depend on which hospital you choose, but they'll cover all of the normal delivery services, excluding complications.
-Prices range between S$2,000 to over S$4,000, but the price includes things like your epidural and staying in your hospital room (usually two days).
+Prices range between S$2,000 to over S$4,000, but the price includes things like your epidural and staying in your hospital room (usually 2 days).
 Of course, you'll have to pay much more if you want a private room.
 There are also separate packages to cover other pregnancy costs.
-They'll cost between S$400 to S$650 at public hospitals, but if you choose a private hospital, it'll cost around S$2,000.
+They'll cost between S$400 and S$650 at public hospitals, but if you choose a private hospital, it'll cost around S$2,000.

-Public vs private hospitals
+Public vs. private hospitals in Singapore

 Public hospitals will be cheaper, but this comes at other costs.
 They won't be as comfortable, and waiting times will be much longer.
 Also, a major disadvantage is you won't get to choose your doctor.